Rohitsinghrajput28/ASLA_for_all/Other.md

 <h3>Mass Assignment</h3>

- When there are 2 parameters and the user insert the third un-recognised parameter and aceepted without validating is described as Mass assignment.
+ When there are 2 parameters and the user insert the third un-recognised parameter and aceepted without validating is described as Mass assignment.h3

+ <h3>HTTP Parameter Pollution</h3>

+  HTTP Parameter Pollution (HPP) is a Web attack evasion technique that allows an attacker to craft a HTTP request in order to manipulate or retrieve hidden information.